2010 Moldovan constitutional referendum: Participants

-International observers
+Conduct

 "The Council of Europe and a European Union delegation financed 20 teams of observers on behalf of NGOs from Moldova, which went abroad.
 At the same time, the Council of Europe and the EU sent at least 20 observers to monitor the holding of the referendum in the country," Iurie Leancă said.

 The head of the observer mission from the Parliamentary Assembly of the Council of Europe, Andreas Gross, praised the referendum as being well organised and corresponding to democratic standards.

 Results

 Prime Minister Vlad Filat suggested that the referendum's failure was due not only to the boycott called by the Communists, but also to splits within the governing alliance.

 Aftermath

-After the referendum failed to meet the 33% turnout required to validate the results, the Alliance for European Integration announced that it would consult the Constitutional Court of Moldova on dissolving parliament and holding new elections.
+After the referendum failed to meet the 33% turnout required to validate the results, the Alliance for European Integration announced that it would consult the Constitutional Court of Moldova on dissolving Parliament and holding new elections.
 After the Constitutional court has confirmed the need for new elections, these were scheduled for 28 November 2010.
+Finally, the Constitutional Court on 4 March 2016 declared that the 2000 constitutional revision that led to the president being indirectly elected by Parliament was unconstitutional, hence the popular presidential election was reinstated.